sovbiz/Cypher-Lightning-Edition/content/tos.md

 ## 12. Contact Information

-- For inquiries regarding these Terms, please contact us at :LegalMail.
+- For inquiries regarding these Terms, please contact us via our [Contact Form](/contact).